In this post I delve into the world of dark tourism. I describe 10 popular dark tourism destinations from around the world.

 Several of the ghats are also used as primary sites for Hindu cremations.
 Here death rituals are performed before the body is cremated.

-Before a trip to India, take a look at my India Survival Guide!
+Before a trip to India, take a look at my top tips for travelling India!

 8. Crumlin Road Gaol, Northern Ireland